nmartins-x/Human-Comparison/README.md

 A complementary algorithm to PHP's native function [`similar_text()`](https://www.php.net/manual/en/function.similar-text.php) .

 It calculates the similarity between two strings with a more human approach trying to emulate how a normal person would interpret and compare two strings of text.
+Returns the percentage value of the similarity.

 # Comparison with different algorithms